 The English language requirement ensures applicants can integrate into UK society.
 You can meet this requirement through:

-- Nationality exemption: Passport from majority English-speaking country
+- Nationality exemption: Passport from majority English-speaking country (USA, Canada, Australia, NZ, Ireland, etc.)

 - Age exemption: If aged 65 or over at application date

-- Medical exemption: Evidence of long-term physical or mental condition
+- Medical exemption: Evidence of long-term physical or mental condition preventing test completion

 Document Translation Requirements

-- All non-English documents need certified translations
+- All non-English documents need certified translations from professional translators

 Frequently Asked Questions

-What documents are required for a UK spouse visa?
+What documents are required for a UK Spouse visa?

-How many months of bank statements do I need for spouse visa?
+How many months of bank statements do I need for Spouse visa?

-What is a landlord letter for spouse visa?
+What is a landlord letter for Spouse visa?

-Do I need original documents for UK spouse visa?
+Do I need original documents for UK Spouse visa?

-How many photos should I submit for spouse visa?
+How many photos should I submit for Spouse visa?

-Do documents need to be translated for UK spouse visa?
+Do documents need to be translated for UK Spouse visa?

-What accommodation evidence is needed for spouse visa?
+What accommodation evidence is needed for Spouse visa?

-What is the financial requirement for UK spouse visa 2026?
+What is the financial requirement for UK Spouse visa 2026?